derek73/python-nameparser/README.rst

     ]>

-Parser Customizations Are At Module-Level
+Parser Customizations Are Module-Wide
 +++++++++++++++++++++++++++++

 When you modify the configuration, by default this will modify the behavior all HumanName instances.
-This could be a handy way to set it up for your entire project, but could also lead to some unexpected behavior because changing one instance could modify the behavior of another instance.
+This could be a handy way to set it up for your entire project, but it could also lead to some unexpected behavior because changing one instance could modify the behavior of another instance.

 ::